nklbdev/godot-4-aseprite-importers/README.md

 ## 🧱 Types of Imported Resources

+### 🖼️ `Texture`

+You can import your `*.aseprite` or `*.ase` files as regular textures from image files.
+Unfortunately you can not select layers or frames to render.
+It renders all visible layers from first animation frame.

 ### 🎞 `SpriteFrames`-based animations

 - **`SpriteFrames`** - *creates a `SpriteFrames` resource for further use in animated sprites*